slimebones/orwynn_mongo/README.md

 # orwynn_mongo

-We no more use mongo as our primary db.
+We don't use mongo as our primary db anymore, so this project is on hold.

 Here are the tasks that left unfinished:
 - ensure tests are ok after migration